tunnckoCore/arckos/README.md

-# arckos
+# charlike-os
-ArchLinux + i3 setup with raw Zsh and "hyper-snazzy"-inspired themeing.
+Minimalistic, desktop and developer-oriented ArchLinux distro with support for 32bit and 64bit processors.